davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 [@Saleeby2003; @Liu2010; @Chapman2012].

-The relatively shallow level of the tectonic underplating of the schists directly beneath deep crustal large volume batholithic rocks requires the prior tectonic erosion of the mantle lithosphere (mantle wedge) that hosted the source regime for the overlying batholith.
+The relatively shallow level of the tectonic underplating of the schists directly beneath deep crustal large-volume batholithic rocks requires the prior tectonic erosion of the mantle lithosphere (mantle wedge) that hosted the source regime for the overlying batholith.
 Integrated mantle xenolith studies and deep seismic imaging document this process.
 Late Miocene small volume